 She has had several exhibitions; done commissions for book illustration; her prints have been used in regional and national magazines; her original paintings, limited edition prints and greetings cards are sold in over 200 galleries throughout Britain.

 Although known mostly for her figurative and nostalgic images, this website also shows other aspects of Margaret’s work.

 A member of the Fine Art Trade Guild for several years, Margaret was a finalist in the Best Selling Published Artist awards in 2006, 2007, 2008 and 2010.
 Click here.

-Since she retired from teaching, there has been more time to produce her work, while her husband, Mac, does much of the publicity and promotion, along with Selective Prints who distribute her prints and originals throughout the galleries.
+Since she retired from teaching, there has been more time to produce her work, while her husband, Mac, does much of the publicity and promotion, alongside a Company who distribute her prints.